Clarifying Your Will

 Understanding the Difference Between a Will and a Trust

 If you've ever thought, "I have a will, so that should keep me out of probate court, right?" — you’re not alone.
 Many people believe that having a will means they can avoid probate court.
-However, that’s actually a misconception.
-In fact, a will is designed specifically for the probate process.
+Actually, this is one of the most common misconceptions about estate planning.
+A will is designed specifically for the probate process.

 Think of a will as an instruction manual for the judge and your executor.
-It outlines what you want to happen with your assets after you pass away.
-While this can ensure your wishes are followed, it still requires the probate court’s involvement.
+It outlines what you want to happen to your assets after you pass away.
+While this can ensure your wishes are followed, it still requires the involvement of the probate court.

 So, if avoiding probate court is your goal, a will isn't the solution.
 What you need instead is a trust.